 To gain this accessibility in the case of blind or visually impaired users, we need to build a bridge towards communication and information.
-For such purpose, acoustic signals have been developed, as well as movie and video description methods, technical aids, audio-guides...
+For such purpose, acoustic signals have been developed, as well as movie and video description methods, technical aids, audio guides...
 All the measures considered necessary to help blind people to cope by themselves.

 Google also wants to make its contribution in this field, helping all possible users to access its mobile operating system.
 Android Accessibility Suite is a service that helps visually impaired users to move explore the options and applications of their smartphones much easier.
-This service adds voice messages and vibrations to the device, allowing us to select options without having to access them directly and plays whatever text appears on the screen by means of voice synthesis or text-to-speech.
+This service adds voice messages and vibrations to the device, allowing us to select options without having to access them directly, and plays whatever text appears on the screen by means of voice synthesis or text-to-speech.

-How activate TalkBack
+How to activate TalkBack

 This useful option for Google's operating system that manages to bring technology to a group of people that already has to avoid enough barriers in their daily life can be easily activated: